 6. EGO Power+ 56-Volt LM2020SP – Self-Propelled w/ Select Cut Blade

 This is my pick for runner up because it’s not as strong as the others and it’s cost is on the high side but it’s still a great tool!
-EGO has been a leader in battery powered mowers for a while now and this one is their top-of-the line machine as of Spring 2020.
+EGO has been a leader in battery powered mowers for a while now and this one is their top-of-the line machine as of Spring 2020 and 2021.
 It’s much stronger than 40-volt mowers but the features make this a top competitor to the even stronger options on the market today.
 This mower fold up for storage super easy, it’s got a dual cutting blade for enhanced cutting, bagging, and mulching and it’s very comfortable to handle.
 The blade system IMO is it’s best selling feature.

 With the “Best Of” category out of the way I now want to actually reveal to you which of these mowers I actually purchased and own and use on a regular basis.
 Then I’ll get to full reviews and mower comparisons.